Varun1027-collab/weather-data-analysis-prediction/README.md

 ### 1. Historical Weather Data

 Select a city and historical date.
-The application automatically retrieves the weather conditions from the dataset and predicts the maximum temperature.
+The application retrieves the weather conditions from the dataset and predicts the maximum temperature.

-The application also displays:
+The application displays:

 * Predicted temperature
 * Actual temperature